PracHub

 Interview Round: Technical Screen

-You are asked several statistics fundamentals questions in a data science interview: 1.
-A bank can be organized in one of two ways: - **System A:** 5 tellers share **one common queue**. - **System B:** 5 tellers each have **their own separate queue**.
-Assume customer arrivals are random, tellers have similar but not identical service speeds, and some customers take much longer than others.
-As a customer, which system would you prefer and why?
-Compare the systems in terms of expected waiting time, variance of waiting time, and fairness.
-2. Sketch or describe the distribution of **adult male heights in the United States** and the distribution of **adult female heights in the United States**.
-3. If you pool men and women together and ignore sex, what does the **combined height distribution** look like?
-4. On a social network such as LinkedIn, describe the distribution of **number of connections per user**.
-5. For that connections distribution, how would **mean, median, and mode** compare, and why?
+##### Question You are asked a series of statistics fundamentals questions in a data science technical screen.
+1. **Queueing.** A bank with 5 tellers can be organized two ways: - **System A:** all 5 tellers share **one common queue**. - **System B:** each teller has **their own separate queue**.
+Assume customer arrivals are random, tellers are similarly (but not necessarily identically) skilled, customers are served first-come-first-served within a line, and some customers take much longer than others.
+As a customer, which system would you rather join, and why?
+Compare the two in terms of **expected waiting time, variance of waiting time, and fairness.** 2. **Height distributions.** Sketch or describe the distribution of **adult male heights in the United States** and, separately, the distribution of **adult female heights in the United States.** 3. **Pooled distribution.** If you pool men and women together and ignore sex, what does the **combined height distribution** look like?
+4. **Network degree.** On a social network such as LinkedIn, describe the distribution of the **number of connections per user.** Is it symmetric, left-skewed, or right-skewed?
+5. **Summary statistics.** For that connections distribution, how do the **mean, median, and mode** compare, and why?
 If asked for the likely scale of the mean, what factors would determine it?
+6. **Regularization bias.** Are the **L1-regularized (lasso)** and **L2-regularized (ridge)** estimators unbiased?
+Why or why not?

 Related Interview Questions